-It takes decisions on credit and counterparty risk proposals for which it is responsible in accordance with the relevant regulations, and gives its opinion on credit and counterparty risk proposals for which the Board of Directors is responsible, n accordance with the provisions of the risk-taking decision making powers.
-The CDMC operates also as a debt management committee and is responsible for taking underwriting decisions, which fall within its decision-making powers under the provisions of the underwriting decision powers rules.
+It takes decisions on credit and counterparty risk proposals for which it is responsible in accordance with the relevant regulations, and gives its opinion on credit and counterparty risk proposals for which the Board of Directors is responsible, in accordance with the provisions of the risk-taking decision making powers.
+The CDMC also acts as a debt management committee, responsible for overseeing and managing the sale of receivables and its process, implementing the NPL strategy in practice, taking the necessary measures, supervising the management of non-performing exposures and taking the risk-taking decisions that fall within its decision-making powers under the provisions of the risk-taking decision powers rules.